romdalf/ocp-projects/docs/testing/benchmarking.md

 And yet, the above is still missing crucial details:

 - Did the web service run with the language interpreter or a binary?
+- Is running on a laptop representing a production-grade environment?
+- How would running the web service and benchmark on different machines impact the result?
-- What would be the impact of running it natively or as a container?
+- How would running the web service running natively or as a container impact the results?
 - Is the code representing a minimal viable product?

 ## Alternative approach